chainloop-dev/chainloop/docs/integrations.md

 ```

 Congratulations, you are done now!
 Any attestation or material information received by the workflow will be sent to the registered integration.

+## FAQ

+### How do I know if an integration is available?

+You can use the `chainloop integration available list` command to list all the available integrations.

+### How do I know what configuration parameters are required by an integration?

+You can use the `chainloop integration available describe` command to list all the required configuration parameters.

+### How do I know what registered integrations I have in my organization?

+You can use the `chainloop integration registered list` command to list all the registered integrations.

+You can also delete a registered integration by using the `chainloop integration registered delete` command.

+### How do I know what attachments I have in my organization?

+You can use the `chainloop integration attached list` command to list all the attachments, and detach them by using the `chainloop integration attached delete` command.

+### What If I can't find the integration I am looking for?

+If you can't find the integration you are looking for, feel free [to report it](https://github.com/chainloop-dev/chainloop/issues) or [contribute your own](https://github.com/chainloop-dev/chainloop/blob/main/app/controlplane/plugins/README.md)!

+### I am stuck, what do I do?

+If you have any questions or run into any issues, don't hesitate to reach out via our [Discord Server](https://discord.gg/f7atkaZact) or open an [Issue](https://github.com/chainloop-dev/chainloop/issues/new).
+We'll be happy to help.